Abhishek4613/JavaScript/2.Fundamentals of JavaScript/D.Fundamentals of JavaScript  Part B.md

 (condition) ? trueExpression : falseExpression;
 ```

 Here, the condition is evaluated first.
-If it is true, the trueExpression is executed otherwise, the falseExpression is executed.
+If it is true, the trueExpression is executed otherwise, the false Expression is executed.

 ## JavaScript  Iterative Statement